landoskape/dominoes/docs/tutorials.md

 # Documentation: Tutorials and Basic Usage
+This section of the documentation provides examples of standard usage for this repository.
+It is useful for anyone looking for instructions for how to run dominoes games, create or load agents, analyze ELO scores, and print results and updates about gameplay and agent policy.

+For more examples on how to perform experiments and analyses, see the [experiments](../experiments) folder, which contains python scripts with fully fledged programs.
+The readme file in the experiments folder contains a table of contents explaining what each experiment does.

 ## Standard Imports
 The code depends on several modules written in this repository.
 To try all the